Testing the gravitational redshift with an inner Solar System probe: the VERITAS case: Experiment concept

 \subsection{VERITAS mission}

-VERITAS (for Venus Emissivity, Radio Science, InSAR, Topography, and Spectroscopy) is a NASA Discovery mission planned for launch in late 2027 (to be confirmed, \cite{smrekar2022}).
-VERITAS would host a set of instruments designed to advance our understanding of Venus, namely a synthetic aperture radar (VISAR; \cite{hensley2020}), an infrared spectrometer (VEM; \cite{helbert2020}) and the Integrated Deep Space Transponder (IDST) enabling the gravity science investigation (\cite{cascioli2021}; \cite{cascioli2022}; \cite{mazarico2019}; \cite{iess2021agu}).
-The nominal mission scenario consists of a 7-month cruise phase, followed by planetary capture in a highly eccentric orbit with period ~13h.
+VERITAS (for Venus Emissivity, Radio Science, InSAR, Topography, and Spectroscopy) is a NASA Discovery mission planned for launch after 2027.
+VERITAS would host a set of instruments designed to advance our understanding of Venus, namely a synthetic aperture radar (VISAR; \cite{hensley2020}), an infrared spectrometer (VEM; \cite{helbert2020}) and the Integrated Deep Space Transponder (IDST) enabling the gravity science investigation (\cite{cascioli2021,cascioli2022,mazarico2019,iess2021agu}).
+The nominal mission scenario consists of a 7-month cruise phase, followed by planetary capture in a highly eccentric orbit with period $\approx 13$~h.
 An aerobraking campaign then reduces the orbital period and eccentricity.
 This first aerobraking campaign is followed by an initial science phase in an elliptical orbit (science phase 1, SP1) mainly designed for VEM observations.
-SP1 is followed by another 5 months of aerobraking, used to circularize the orbit, and finally the main observation campaign covering 4 Venus sidereal rotation periods (or cycles, ~243 days each) in which VISAR, VEM, and gravity science measurements will be collected (science phase 2, SP2). \\ In this work we are mainly interested in the cruise phase. \fref{fig:fig1} shows the path of the spacecraft during the transfer from Earth to Venus.
-The spacecraft will be inserted on a direct transfer orbit inclined on the ecliptic plane, to match the Venus $~4^\circ$ orbit inclination.
-During the cruise there will be no superior solar conjunctions (SSCs).
-This implies that the radiometric observables collected in the context of the redshift experiment would not be substantially affected by solar plasma noise.
-This fact, coupled with the planning of a very limited amount of orbit adjustment maneuvers, allows for a very quiet dynamical and observational environment of the probe, ideal for testing faint perturbations on the propagation of radio waves related to possible LLI/LPI violations.
+SP1 is followed by another 5 months of aerobraking, used to circularize the orbit, and finally the main observation campaign covering 4 Venus sidereal rotation periods (or cycles, $\approx 243$ days each) in which VISAR, VEM, and gravity science measurements will be collected (science phase 2, SP2). \\